 Notwithstanding such important and critical support of the Debtor pre-petition, there are issues of whether both a secured loan for the full amount lent plus interest, as well as thirteen percent (13%) of the ownership interest in the Debtor is appropriate or justified or if securing the advances made, plus transferring and Interest should be, in large part, recharacterized as the funding to acquire the noted thirteen percent (13%) Interests.
+Notwithstanding same, there are both Class A and Class B membership interests and it cannot clearly be ruled out that the Yorton Parties were not Class A financial members of the Debtor which would enable the loan and the 13% interest to both be properly held.
+These issues and conclusions are disputed as between the Debtor and The Yorton Parties and such litigation over these issues would be costly and in many respects, counterproductive to the Debtor's reorganization efforts.
 Furthermore, there are issues as to whether the now twice subordinated secured status, is nevertheless subject to avoidance under §547 on account of insider status and the Debtor's then equitable insolvency.
-The treatment proposed further enables the Reorganized Debtor to show a strong balance sheet and strong cash flow to service both Plan obligations and post-confirmation operating expenses with an adequate capital cushion.
+Nevertheless, the burden of showing both insider status and insolvency per Section 101(32)(A) falls upon the Debtor and the valuations of the Debtor's assets in early 2016 and at that time the asset mix may have been sufficient to defeat an attack by the Debtor, The treatment proposed further enables the Reorganized Debtor to show a strong balance sheet and strong cash flow to service both Plan obligations and post-confirmation operating expenses with an adequate capital cushion.